STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Methods

-\state instantiates ToT as a modular Plan $\rightarrow$ Generate $\rightarrow$ Evaluate $\rightarrow$ Select loop (Figure~\ref{fig:architecture-overview}).
 At each layer $i$, \state starts with a list of states, each of the form $s_i = [x, Z_i]$.
 The controller selects $n$ interventions for each state in the frontier.
 The generator then produces completions that extend each of these interventions.
-Finally, the evaluator scores the resulting trajectories, and retains the top-$k$ states for the next layer (beam selection).
-We present the full process in Algorithm \ref{alg:tot_controller_beam}.
+Finally, the evaluator scores the resulting trajectories, and retains the top-$k$ states for the next layer.
+We present the full process in Algorithm \ref{alg:tot_controller_beam} and discuss its computational complexity in Appendix \ref{app:beam_search_call_complexity}.